Washington, DC has over 70 unique museums to explore. With so many options, we decided to make a post of the top museums to visit in Washington, DC

 The building is impossible to miss on the National Mall and it is a great place to start your exploration of the Smithsonian, with collection highlights from each of the other museums.

 This is the newest addition to the Smithsonian Museums and still requires a ticketed entrance.

 This museum focuses on the African American experience and begins its exhibits all the way back to the slave trade era through today's experience.

 Highlights include Harriet Tubman's Hymnal and Michael Jackson's fedora.

-You can see the original Star Spangled Banner that inspired our national anthem, Julia Child's kitchen, the First Ladies' Inaugural gowns, and so much more.
+You can see the original Star-Spangled Banner that inspired our national anthem, Julia Child's kitchen, the First Ladies' Inaugural gowns, and so much more.

-There is an oceanic exhibit, a gemstone exhibit where you can see the cursed Hope Diamond, and a Bone Hall with all sorts of skeletons.
+There is an oceanic exhibit, a mammals exhibit, a minerals, and gemstone exhibit that showcases the cursed Hope Diamond, and a Bone Hall with all sorts of skeletons and dinosaur fossils.

 Both are a celebration of flying and space travel and are considered two of the most popular Smithsonian Museums.
 Not sure which one to visit?

 We have a Guide to the Air and Space Museum that highlights and compares both to help you better decide.